 Satellite images have appeared online showing preparations for loading the Russian R-30 Bulava intercontinental ballistic missile onto one of the Project 955 Borei submarines.
 The missile, which is a crucial component of Russia's nuclear triad, has frightened Norway, writes Bulgarian Military.

-Professor Katarzyna Zysk from the college at the Norwegian Defence University College stated that this step is a clear signal to NATO, especially given Russia's proximity to Norwegian territory.
+Professor Katarzyna Zysk from the college at the Norwegian Defence University stated that this step is a clear signal to NATO, especially given Russia's proximity to Norwegian territory.
 The Bulava missile will ensure the security of the Northern Fleet.

-Senior Research Fellow at the Norwegian Institute of International Affairs, Nord Vege, suggested that Russia's activity in the Arctic may be part of large-scale strategic plans.
+Senior Research Fellow at the Norwegian Institute of International Affairs, Nord Vegge, suggested that Russia's activity in the Arctic may be part of large-scale strategic plans.
 He called the use of the Bulava missile a challenge for NATO in the region.

 About the R-30 Bulava missile